Pennsylvania governor says he’ll protect abortion seekers | Times Leader

 Wolf on Tuesday said in a statement that he would refuse a request from any other state to arrest or detain any out-of-state resident who had traveled to Pennsylvania to seek an abortion, as well as anyone providing or assisting with it.

-Their attempts to protect abortion rights come as tighter restrictions and bans are going into effect in conservative states after in the U.S. Supreme Court, which overturned the nearly half-century-old holding from Roe v.
+Their attempts to protect abortion rights come as tighter restrictions and bans are going into effect in conservative states after last month’s Dobbs v.
+Jackson ruling in the U.S. Supreme Court, which overturned the nearly half-century-old holding from Roe v.
 Wade that found that the right to abortion was protected by the U.S. Constitution.

-States now may restrict the procedure, and to curtail or ban abortions.
+States now may restrict the procedure, and many have taken steps to curtail or ban abortions.

 Wolf signed an executive order on Tuesday to back up his statement.